 He wants to see how the new medicine, known as edoxaban, performs once it is used more widely by doctors, while other cardiologists said price would be an important factor in weighing up the competing therapies.

 “The world is changing pretty fast on cost and I have hopes that part of that will mean competition brings the price down,” said American Heart Association president Dr. Mariell Jessup.

 The 60-year-old anticoagulant warfarin - originally developed as rat poison - is effective in preventing clots but is notoriously difficult to use because it requires careful monitoring of patients’ blood levels and dose adjustments.

 Daiichi’s drug met the main goal of the 8,292-patient venous thromboembolism (VTE) study by working just as well as warfarin in treating and preventing recurrence of the condition.

-It also led to a significant reduction in the risk of clinically relevant bleeding, which occurred in 8.5 percent of patients on edoxaban compared with 10.3 percent of those taking warfarin, according to the data.
+It also led to a significant reduction in the risk of clinically relevant bleeding, which occurred in 8.5 percent of patients on edoxaban compared with 10.3 percent of those taking warfarin.
 Bleeding is typically the most troubling side effect of extended use of blood thinning drugs.